Sand Land

+A CGI anime film adaptation co-produced by Sunrise, Kamikaze Douga, and Anima was released in August 2023, while an original net animation (ONA) series was released worldwide on Disney+ and Hulu from March to May 2024.
+An action role-playing video game adaptation, also titled Sand Land, was released in April 2024.

 Plot

 After enduring years of natural disaster and war, the world is left without its main supply of water; the river that provided water to the country dried up long ago.
 With the greedy king of the land's personal water supply becoming increasingly more expensive for the citizens of Sand Land to buy, the people begin robbing one another for water and money.
 Sheriff Rao, tired of the king's greed, approaches the demons of Sand Land for help in searching for a new water supply.
 Demon prince Beelzebub and his friend Thief agree to join Rao.

 Soon after their quest begins, their car breaks down and they are forced to steal a tank from the king's army.
 This attracts the anger of the king and he mobilizes his forces to stop them.
 Sheriff Rao, a former legendary general of the king's army, is able to quickly deal with all of the current army's attempts to hinder their progress.
 Once they reach the supposed water supply at the end of the now dried up river bed, they find a lake that now acts as the king's private reserves.
 With the water sealed away behind a dam to give the king a monopoly over water, Rao, the demons, and those sympathetic to their cause tear it down.
 With the water returned to the world as a result, the king's oppressive rule is brought to an end.